B2B Market Research

 Online Focus Groups

 Another advantage of the online focus group is that it can assemble respondents over vast geographies, which can be particularly helpful in specialized, niche industries.
-Online Groups can be a cost-effective, convenient, efficient way to generate qualitative insight.
+Online Groups can be a cost-effective, convenient, and efficient way to generate qualitative insight.

 Online Insight Communities